-Homes For Our Troops (HFOT) builds and donates specially adapted custom homes nationwide for severely injured post–9/11 veterans, to enable them to rebuild their lives.
-Most of these veterans have sustained injuries including multiple limb amputations, partial or full paralysis, and/or severe traumatic brain injury (TBI).
-These homes restore some of the freedom and independence our veterans sacrificed while defending our country, and enable them to focus on their family, recovery, and rebuilding their lives.
+Homes for Our Troops (HFOT) builds and donates specially adapted custom homes nationwide for severely injured post--9/11 veterans, to enable them to rebuild their lives.
+Most of these veterans have sustained injuries, including multiple limb amputations, partial or full paralysis and/or a severe traumatic brain injury (TBI).
+These homes restore some of the freedom and independence our veterans sacrificed while defending our country and enable them to focus on their family, recovery and rebuilding their lives.

 Don't Forget About a Soldier's Best Friend

 Dogs are a big part of the lives of our soldiers and veterans.
-From military working dogs on the front lines to guide dogs providing safety and companionship for wounded veterans, military service dogs need love too.
+From military working dogs on the front lines to guide dogs providing safety and companionship for wounded veterans, military service dogs need love, too.
 There are many programs to help provide for these brave dogs.
-Companies like Petco and natural pet food maker Natural Balance are offering special treats to raise money for a military service dog memorial.
 Working dogs have saved thousands of American lives and continue to impact the lives of thousands of veterans who have returned home.

 Veterans definitely need a lot of assistance, but the USO provides a way to support active-duty troops.
 Though the USO does take cash donations to provide many services, there are better ways to support the troops during the holiday season.
 The holidays are a particularly tough time for many troops and their families.
 The USO offers USO Operation Phone Home, which delivers a $50 prepaid international calling card to troops, allowing them to make up to 140 calls home.